cko-976/Predicting-Customer-Churn/README.md

 ## Table of Contents
 Notebook:

-[Report](https://github.com/cko-976/Predicting-Customer-Churn/blob/main/Notebooks/Technical%20Report.ipynb).
+[Final Technical Report](https://github.com/cko-976/Predicting-Customer-Churn/blob/main/Notebooks/Technical%20Report.ipynb).
 This notebook is submitted as part of the Data601 project.
 It includes the summary of the work done on the project.

-Please note the [EDA]() notebook is available.
+Please note the [EDA](https://github.com/cko-976/Predicting-Customer-Churn/blob/main/Notebooks/EDA.ipynb) notebook is available.

 ## Data
 [Getting Data.ipynb]().
 Dataset from Kaggle.